saumitraaditya/edgevpnio.github.io/_pages/configfile.md

 * _SwitchProtocol* *need Ken's input*

+* _NamePrefix_ is the prefix used to name the primary bridge/switch used by EdgeVPN

+* _MTU* specifies the maximum transmission unit size to be applied to the bridge

+#### AppBridge

+This section configures a secondary "patch" bridge that is connected to the primary EdgeVPN bridge in a configuration where the EdgeVPN node runs an endpoint with its own IP address

+* _AutoDelete_ specifies whether to remove the bridge device that was specified when the controller shuts down.
+Possible values: True, False (default)

+* _NamePrefix_ is the prefix used to name this bridge

 * _IP4_ specifies the IPv4 address to assign to the bridge.
 This is an optional parameter; if your deployment does not require assigning an IP configuration to the bridge, it can be omitted

 * _PrefixLen_ specifies the network prefix length to apply to the bridge.
 (Optional parameter)

 * _MTU_ specifies the maximum transmission unit size to be applied to the bridge.
 Optional parameter; by default, it is set to 1410

+#### SDNController

+This section configures the SDN controller endpoint

+* _ConnectionType_ configures the transport used; set this to tcp

+* _HostName_ configures the host where the SDN controller runs; set this to 127.0.0.1 (localhost)

+* _Port_ configures the port where the SDN controller listens to; set this to 6333

 Example: